What is deal.II?

 The coupled codes cover the solid part of partitioned FSI simulations.
 If you want to use them for your own partitioned case, you can read up in the configuration section how to change parameters and use different meshes.

 The provided deal.II adapter is (as opposed to other adapter) not applicable for any arbitrary solver or project.
-Nevertheless, the required infrastructure and code to coupled other solver than the given solid solver is similar.
+Nevertheless, the required infrastructure and code to couple a solver different than the given solid solver is similar.
 You can find a detailed description of the relevant functionality and how to use it for your own solver in the own project section.

 preCICE provides a large variety of various functionalities.
 The coupled codes do not yet cover everything.
 You can find further information about recent limitations of the codes in the limitation section.